feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

    Feature Apps onto the web page.
 Each of them need the `FeatureAppManager` singleton instance to render their Feature App.

-A typical integrator bootstrap code would look like this:
+Typical integrator bootstrap code would look like this:

 ```js
 import {FeatureAppManager, FeatureServiceRegistry} from '@feature-hub/core';